 We have been thinking and writing and teaching lately about the differences in meeting and communicating in complexity versus our more typical ways of communicating in more predictable times.
 Communication is a central leadership imperative; there’s so little leaders can accomplish without mobilizing a group around them, and the better leaders communicate, the better the mobilization.
-But in a complex situation, both the message and the approach leaders might need to take is

 Or perhaps it might be fair to say that everything you ever learned about compelling communication is more necessary in complex times than in any other time.
 Let me explain.

 First of all, the leaders I work with tend to under estimate the benefit of practice in an important communication.
 They’ll work to get the paper or the deck that underlies the communication perfect—from the argument to the font size.
 This means that when they stand up in front of the room, they know the topic well but not the approach.
 When they spend 20 minutes actually thinking about their approach with us and then another 20 minutes rehearsing it and getting some quick feedback, they are astonished at how much more effectively they communicate.
 Many of them would have spent hours—sometimes over the course of weeks or months—on the underlying content, but they recognize how rarely they invest the last 40 minutes that would make the most difference in how the message gets received by others.

 But what to practice?
 There are some key moves a leader can make to create a complexity-friendly communication.